altruios/namshubettulpa/public/namshubettuple/seeds-of-a-new-world.md

 *Gerald nodded*
 *Alacira lowered her head*
-~A look of defeat, yet fighting for the best loss~ *Alacira turned back to the control panels*
+~A look of defeat, yet fighting for the best loss~ *Alacira turned back to the control panels, she pressed a button and a red light flashed* ~Her voice echoed throughout the ship, tinny though the speakers~ "A::Emergency plan x everyone!"
-"A::Plan x everyone.
+*Alacria lifted a covered button and pressed it* ~Impossible to miss blaring beeps sounded~
-Gerald, just get us down anywhere if you can, I'm going to speak to miss Crisp in my quarters" *She turned and strolled out of the room, Martha following* *The people previously at the controls scattered as Gerald took the helm* ~Behind closed doors, The captain poured herself a drink~ "A::So...
+*The people previously at the controls scattered as Gerald took the helm* "A::Gerald, just get us down anywhere if you can, I'm going to talk to miss Crisp in my quarters" *She turned and strolled out of the room, Martha following* ~Behind closed doors, The captain poured herself a drink~ "A::So...
 Why don't you tell me why you did what you did."